ckeditor/ckeditor5/packages/ckeditor5-watchdog/docs/features/watchdog.md

 import Italic from '@ckeditor/ckeditor5-basic-styles/src/italic';
 import Context from '@ckeditor/ckeditor5-core/src/context';

-// Create a watchdog for the context const watchdog = ContextWatchdog.for( Context );
+// Create a watchdog for the context and pass the context configuration: const watchdog = ContextWatchdog.for( Context, {
+	plugins: [],

+	// Rest of the configuration.
+} );

-// Add editor instances.
+// Add editor instances:
 watchdog.add( {
 	editor1: {
 		type: 'editor',